imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 * Animated PNG

 {% hint style="info" %}
-If the `pg` parameter is not provided, only `ik-thumbnail.jpg` is added after the file resource URL of the above mentioned formats.
-The first page, frame, or layer is extracted by default.
+If the `pg` parameter is not provided and only `ik-thumbnail.jpg` is added after the file resource URL of the above mentioned formats, then the first page, frame, or layer is extracted by default.
 {% endhint %}

 **Usage**